Skip the wait and schedule your ER reservation in under 2 minutes. Text ‘ER Now‘ to (310) 340-0018 to begin.

 Make sure the staff knows about any allergies you may have even if you’ve been asked about it before.
 You will receive a consent form to sign.
 Take time to read it carefully and ask questions.
 You will need only a minimum of personal items such as gowns, pajamas, robe, slippers, and essential toiletries.
 You should bring insurance information such as your insurance card, claim forms, Medicare or Medicaid card or military ID (Champus).
 Be sure to bring your own containers for glasses, contact lenses or dentures.

-In the operating room, you will meet your nurse and anesthesia provider.
+In the operating room, you will meet your nurse and anesthesia clinician.
 You will also be asked to verify what surgical procedure you are having and to mark the site.
 Any questions you may have can be answered at this time.
 You will also have an IV inserted.
 An IV provides a way to get medication and fluid into your bloodstream.
 You may also receive medication to help relax you before you go into surgery.
 Monitors will then be attached to you that monitor your blood pressure, oxygen saturation, and hear rate and rhythm.
 You will be put to sleep, awakened when it’s all over, and then taken to the recovery room.

 In the recovery room, you will be closely monitored until you are fully alert.
 Should you have pain or nausea post-operation, your nurse will manages it.
 Your time in recovery is usually less than one hour, and then you are transported to your hospital room.
 Your surgeon will speak with your family after the surgery and let them know how everything went.
 Your family will be called to see you when you are ready for visitors.